davmac314/dinit/doc/linux/DINIT-AS-INIT.md

 - start other daemons as appropriate (dhcpcd, any networking daemons)
 - start getty instances virtual terminals

-The service description files and scrips in the "services" subdirectory provide a template for accomplishing the above, but may need some adjustment for your particular configuration.
+The service description files and scripts in the `services` subdirectory provide a template for accomplishing the above, but may need some adjustment for your particular configuration.

 # Boot performance compared to Systemd

-Boot performance using Dinit suffers slightly compared to Systemd due to several factors:
+Boot performance using Dinit _theoretically_ suffers slightly compared to Systemd due to several factors:

 - Dinit doesn't handle file system mounts/checks and spawns external processes and/or scripts to manage these